djhunt-ibm/agentic-ai-client-bootcamp/usecases/business-automation/README.md

   * Extract features of the product from the product catalog,
   * Searches for competitor products
   * Generates a structured competitive comparison table
-  * Strength Weakness Opportunity & Threat (SWOT) Analysis
+  * Strengths, Weaknesses, Opportunities, and Threats (SWOT) Analysis

 This system leverages 2 AI agents and an Orchestrate agent that collaborate seamlessly to automate competitive research, enhance sales pitch effectiveness, and reduce manual effort.